 Alex A. Adjei, MD, PhD, discusses frontline treatment options for patients with advanced non–small cell lung cancer, as well as some of the nuances of selecting the optimal therapy.

-Immunotherapy, often in combination with chemotherapy, has transformed the frontline treatment of patients with advanced non–small cell lung cancer (NSCLC) who do not harbor actionable alterations, said Alex A. Adjei, MD, PhD.
+Immunotherapy, alone and in combination with chemotherapy, has transformed the frontline treatment of patients with advanced non–small cell lung cancer (NSCLC) who do not harbor actionable alterations, said Alex A. Adjei, MD, PhD.

-“[The frontline treatment of patients with] stage IV [NSCLC] has become very complex in terms of treating patients without druggable genomic alterations.
+The frontline treatment of patients with stage IV NSCLC, Adjei explained, “has become very complex in terms of treating patients without druggable genomic alterations.
 We have to look at histology in terms of the chemotherapy backbone, and then we have to look at PD-L1 expression.”

-In the phase 3 KEYNOTE-024 and KEYNOTE-042 trials, pembrolizumab (Keytruda) demonstrated a statistically significant improvement in overall survival (OS) compared with chemotherapy as first-line treatment for patients with stage IV NSCLC.1,2
+In the phase 3 KEYNOTE-024 (NCT02142738) and KEYNOTE-042 (NCT02220894) trials, pembrolizumab (Keytruda) demonstrated a statistically significant improvement in overall survival (OS) compared with chemotherapy as first-line treatment for patients with stage IV NSCLC.1,2

-“Even though, theoretically, we could use single-agent pembrolizumab in patients whose tumors have less than 50% PD-L1 expression, it is not ideal,” explained Adjei.
+“Although we could theoretically use single-agent pembrolizumab in patients whose tumors have less than 50% PD-L1 expression, it is not ideal,” explained Adjei.
 “Sometimes patients have a poor performance status, and we want to give them single-agent [immunotherapy], but it is not a great treatment in terms of efficacy.”

 In part 1a of the study, patients with at least 1% PD-L1 expression were randomized to nivolumab plus ipilimumab, chemotherapy alone, or nivolumab alone.
 The 24-month OS rates were 40%, 33%, and 36%, respectively.
 The 24-month PFS rates were 22%, 7%, and 14%, respectively.